Edward Bernard Raczyński: The Danzig crisis

 The need for Polish support for Romania led to the British taking an interest in the Danzig crisis.
 On 21 March 1939, Lord Halifax presented to Raczyński a note stating in regard to the Danzig crisis: "That His Majesty's government should consent, as an exceptional measure in view of the special circumstances, to the conclusion of a confidential bilateral understanding between the two countries by which the two governments would undertake to act in accordance with the terms of the proposed declaration, as supplemented by the interpretation which I had given to the Ambassador; at a previous consultation as regards in particular, the question of Danzig".
 Halifax asked that Raczyński not inform the French ambassador, Charles Corbin, of this offer, saying he wanted to keep this matter secret from the French.
 Halifax added to Raczyński: "If Poland and Germany could settle the Danzig question by direct negotiations so much the better; but if the Danzig question should develop in such a way as to involve a threat to Polish independence then this would be a matter of the gravest concern to ourselves".
 Beck had ordered Raczyński to not engage in any gesture that might worsen German-Polish relations.
 With Romania seeming on the brink of a German invasion, both the British and the French were keen to have allies to deter Germany from invading.
-The French Foreign Minister Georges Bonnet who was visiting London told Lord Halifax that the Romanians would accept aid from the Soviet Union if Poland were also involved, a viewpoint also shared by Raczyński.
-King Carol II told the British minister in Bucharest, Sir Reginald Hoare, that he would rather see his kingdom conquered by Germany than accept Soviet aid, through he did say he would be willing to accept aid from Poland if Germany invaded Romania.
-King Carol's statement that he was only willing to accept aid from Poland vastly increased the importance of Poland in British diplomacy..
+The French Foreign Minister Georges Bonnet, who was visiting London, told Lord Halifax that the Romanians would accept aid from the Soviet Union if Poland were also involved, a viewpoint also shared by Raczyński.
+King Carol II told the British minister in Bucharest, Sir Reginald Hoare, that he would rather see his kingdom conquered by Germany than accept Soviet aid, though he did say he would be willing to accept aid from Poland if Germany invaded Romania.
+King Carol's statement that he was only willing to accept aid from Poland vastly increased the importance of Poland in British diplomacy.
 Colonel Beck was highly suspicious of the British offer because one of the states in the projected "peace front" was the Soviet Union and because he still believed it was possible for Poland and Germany to peacefully settle the Danzig crisis.
-But at the same time, the increasing threatening statements from the German Foreign Minister Joachim von Ribbentrop saying that it would be war if Poland refused to allow the Free City to "go home to the Reich" led Beck on 22 March 1939 to tell Raczyński to see if was possible to reach an agreement with the British.
+However, at the same time, the increasing threatening statements from the German Foreign Minister Joachim von Ribbentrop saying that it would be war if Poland refused to allow the Free City to "go home to the Reich" led Beck on 22 March 1939 to tell Raczyński to see if was possible to reach an agreement with the British.